rodhayl/auto-accept-agent/README.md

 1. **Install** the extension
 2. **Relaunch** when prompted (one-click)
-3. **Done** — Auto Accept activates automatically
+3. **Done** — Multi Purpose Agent activates automatically

 The extension runs silently.
-Check the status bar for `Auto Accept: ON`.
+Check the status bar for `Multi Purpose Agent: ON`.

 ---